The highlights

-The start of the school year indicates new beginnings: New teacher, new curriculum, new wardrobe, and, of course, fresh new school supplies.
+The start of the school year is full of new beginnings: new teacher, new curriculum, new wardrobe, and, of course, fresh new school supplies.

 By adopting the strategies below and doing a little homework in advance of your back-to-school shopping, you can breathe a little easier and keep your spending on track.